goatcorp/SamplePlugin/README.md

 The intention is less that any of this is used directly in other projects, and more to show how similar things can be done.

 ## To Use

+### Prerequisites

+SamplePlugin assumes all the following prerequisites are met:

+* XIVLauncher, FINAL FANTASY XIV, and Dalamud have all been installed and the game has been run with Dalamud at least once.
+* XIVLauncher is installed to its default directories and configurations.
+  * If a custom path is required for Dalamud's dev directory, it must be set with the `DALAMUD_HOME` environment variable.
+* A .NET Core 7 SDK has been installed and configured, or is otherwise available.
+(In most cases, the IDE will take care of this.)

 ### Building

 1. Open up `SamplePlugin.sln` in your C# editor of choice (likely [Visual Studio 2022](https://visualstudio.microsoft.com) or [JetBrains Rider](https://www.jetbrains.com/rider/)).